hazraChandrima/vimrc/README.md

 - ALE for asynchronous linting
 - NERDTree for file navigation
 - Custom status line with Git branch display
-- Useful key mappings for faster editing
+- Convenient key mappings for faster editing
 - Python script execution with the F5 key

 ## If you consider trying it out

-### Just make sure you have these
+### Just make sure you have

 * Git (for plugin installation and Git branch detection in the status line)
 * Python3 (for running scripts with F5)
 * curl (for downloading vim-plug)
-* Gruvbox theme (installed automatically by vim-plug)
+* Gruvbox theme (included in this repo, no need to run around here and there unless you want a different theme)

 ### 1. Install vim-plug